CodyKelly/HostMonitor/README.md

 This is a host monitoring system, written with Python 3.5, designed for Ubuntu 16.04

-_Please note, if you'd actually like to see it working, ignore the server installation instructions and run the server python file directly with python3.5_
+_Please note, if you'd actually like to see it working, ignore the server installation instructions and run the server python file directly with python3.5.
+This is because it can't actually run as a service right now._

 ##_Installation_